sixcious/infy-scroll/README.md

 <img src="https://raw.githubusercontent.com/sixcious/infy-scroll/main/assets/infy.png" height="600" alt="Infy" title="Infy" align="left">

 ## Important Note
 Infy is currently in beta.
-Unfortunately, this means it might contain a few bugs and it might not work on every website you try it on!
-But I really want you to be 100% happy with Infy, so if something isn't working right, or if there's a feature you think is missing, please email me and give me a chance to fix it before leaving a low rating/review, and I promise I will.
+This means it might contain a few bugs and it might not work on every website you try it on!
+But I really want you to be 100% happy with Infy, so if something isn't working right, or if there's a feature you think is missing, please open an issue on GitHub and give me a chance to fix it before leaving a low rating/review, and I promise I will.
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ## About